Lecoati/LeBlender/README.md

 We can create, order, update, remove and extend Grid editors on the fly, through a very simple and nice user interface.
 LeBlender project brings two main features:

+## LeBlender for umbraco v8

+We've gotten a lot of questions about what the plans for LeBlender and Umbraco V8 are.
+It’s great to see that so many of you would like to use LeBlender, and that there’s so much positive feedback about it.

+We are currently investigating what the the future of LeBlender should be.
+We hope for your patience and will make an announcement about the future of LeBlender shortly after CodeGarden ’19.

 ## 1. LeBlender editor manager

 This part of the project is a user interface tool for managing the grid editor settings.